JohnSpahr/GoFrench/README.md

 # GoFrench
-GoFrench is a French to English (and vice versa) translation tool and dictionary.
+GoFrench is a French to English (and vice versa) translation tool.
 It finds the best translation and definition for a word or phrase from two sources.
 (WordReference and Linguee)

 ### How does it work?
 To use GoFrench, simply enter a word or phrase into the text box.
 If you only enter one word, you will be sent to WordReference which does a really good job at describing a specific word.
 If you type in multiple words, however, you will be sent to Linguee, a website that gives great definitions and translations for multiple words and phrases.